googlefonts/googlefonts.github.io/gf-guide/statics.md

 ## Style linking

-As mentioned above, we strictly follow the RIBBI convention for nameID2 (such as required in the OpenType spec), to allow functional style linking in most environments (button Bold and Italic in desktop apps for example).
-This means that you can’t have another style name than Regular, Italic, Bold, Bold Italic in `name ID 2` (for any platform).
+As mentioned above, we strictly follow the RIBBI convention for nameID2 (such as required in the [OpenType spec](https://learn.microsoft.com/en-us/typography/opentype/spec/name#name-ids)), to allow functional style linking in most environments (button Bold and Italic in desktop apps for example).
+This means that you can’t have another style name than `Regular`, `Italic`, `Bold`, `Bold Italic` in `name ID 2` (for any platform).
 Other style name should be appended to `name ID 1`.
-The “real” font family name that is impacting how a family is grouped in font menu is handles by the `name ID 16` and the “real” style names are in `name ID 17`.
+The “real” font family name that is impacting how a family is grouped in font menu is handled by the `name ID 16` and the “real” style names are in `name ID 17`.

 In Glyphs.app, the `Style Name` field in the set instances will be the one used for the `name ID 17`.
 The `name ID 2` will be set according to the style linking case and if the style name matches RIBBI.
 So don’t forget to tick the proper cases: `This instance is the [ ] Bold, [ ] Italic of: ___________`.
 You can leave the last field blank which suggests “Regular”, but all other styles need to be mentioned, for example: ExtraLight Italic is `[ ] Bold, [X] Italic of: ExtraLight`.